 You can easily edit and create custom video projects using fast hard drives, a digital camcorder and a computer.
 With the right software, the computer and the camera communicate, and the computer can download all of the video automatically and with perfect digital clarity.
 Since the content is digital from start to finish, there is no loss of quality as you work on successive generations.

-For more information on FireWire and related topics, check out the links on the next page.
+For more information on FireWire and related topics, check out the links below.